Eight Forest Lane

 • Heat olive oil in a heavy based pot on high heat and add sliced kabana.
 Fry until golden and the edges are crispy and then carefully remove using a slotted spoon and set aside.

 • Turn down the heat to medium/low and add the milk, chicken stock and pasta and mix to combine.
-Cover the top with the broccoli and place the lid on.
-Cook for approximately 15 minutes, depending on the size of your pasta.
+Place the lid on and cook for 5 minutes.

 Notes

-To reheat, add a splash of milk and reheat either on the stove or in the microwave.
+Reheating Instructions: Add a splash of milk and reheat either on the stove or in the microwave.
 The additional milk will keep the pasta creamy rather than going dry which often happens when reheating.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.